corpnewt/CorpBot.py/README.md

 	   └─ Auto-adds the required xp to promote the passed user to the passed role (admi...

 ## Quote
-####	Quote Cog (6 commands) - Quote.py Extension:
+####	Quote Cog (7 commands) - Quote.py Extension:
-	  $clearquotereaction
+	  $clearquotereaction  (AKA: clearqr, clearquoter, cqr)
-	   └─ Clears the trigger reaction for quoting messages (admin only).
+	   └─ Clears the trigger reaction for quoting messages (bot-admin only).
+	  $getquotechannel  (AKA: quotechannel, gqc, qc, getquotec)
+	   └─ Prints the current quote channel.
-	  $getquotereaction
+	  $getquotereaction  (AKA: gqr, getquoter, getqr)
 	   └─ Displays the quote reaction if there is one.
-	  $quoteadminonly [yes_no]
+	  $quoteadminonly [yes_no] (AKA: qao, quoteao, quoteadmino)
 	   └─ Sets whether only admins/bot-admins can quote or not (bot-admin only).
-	  $quotechannel
-	   └─ Prints the current quote channel.
+	  $quotevote [quote_votes] (AKA: quotev, qv)
+	   └─ Gets or sets the number of votes/reactions needed for non admin/bot-admin use...
-	  $setquotechannel [channel]
+	  $setquotechannel [channel] (AKA: sqc, setquotec, setqc)
-	   └─ Sets the channel for quoted messages or disables it if no channel sent (admin...
+	   └─ Sets the channel for quoted messages or disables it if no channel sent (bot-a...
-	  $setquotereaction
+	  $setquotereaction  (AKA: sqr, setquoter, setqr)
 	   └─ Sets the trigger reaction for quoting messages (bot-admin only).

 ## RateLimit